Varane to Manchester United; Ronaldo to stay at Juventus - Latest news

-The latest transfer news focuses on two superstars as Raphael Varane to Manchester United is edging closer, while Cristiano Ronaldo appears to be staying at Juventus.
+The latest transfer news focuses on two superstars as Raphael Varane to Manchester United is now agreed and close to completion, while Cristiano Ronaldo appears to be staying at Juventus.

 [ MORE: How to watch Premier League in USA ]

-Varane has been linked with United all summer and it appears that the French center back is very keen on a move to Old Trafford, and Real Madrid appears to be very keen to sell him this summer with just one year left on his contract.
+Varane has been linked with United all summer and Real Madrid appeared to be very keen to sell him with just one year left on his contract.

+The center back is a huge get for United, who confirmed that Varane will now undergo a medical before completing the move.

 Cristiano Ronaldo is in a similar situation at Juve and although he has been linked with a move away from the Italian giants, it appears he may see out his contract in Turin.